jayrodrigues/jayrodrigues.github.io/users/registration.md

 # Registration

-The Ride Request endpoint allows a ride to be requested.
+The registration endpoint is used to register new users accounts in RSA.

 ## Resource